-- LOCK OUT ERRORS

-When the cause has been removed, these errors require a reset with the RESET button, before the water heater can resume running. - BLOCKING ERRORS These errors disappear automatically once the cause of the error has been removed, after which the water heater resumes by itself.
+- LOCK OUT ERRORS - When the cause is no longer present, these errors require a reset with the RESET button, before the water heater can resume running. - BLOCKING ERRORS - These errors disappear automatically once the cause of the error has been removed, after which the water heater resumes by itself.